Asbestos in Schools

-Asbestos can be found in a wide variety building materials.
-For example floor tiles, linoleum, pipe insulation, ceiling tiles and wall plaster have all been documented to contain asbestos.
+Asbestos can be found in a wide variety of building materials.
+Common Asbestos-Containing Products, for example floor tiles, linoleum, pipe insulation, ceiling tiles and wall plaster have all been documented to contain asbestos.
 Many of these building materials can be found in schools.

 Intact, undisturbed asbestos-containing materials (ACM) generally do not pose a health risk.
 However, when these materials are damaged or disturbed, they release asbestos fibers into the air.
 Airborne asbestos fibers pose an increased health risk for lung cancer, mesothelioma and asbestosis.

 What was done to address asbestos in schools?

 In order to protect children from the health risks posed by ACM, the U.S. Environmental Protection Agency (EPA) was mandated by the Asbestos Hazard Emergency Response Act (AHERA) in 1986 to develop a program for managing asbestos in schools.

 AHERA regulates ACM in K-12 public and non-profit private schools, including charter schools and schools with religious affiliations.
 For schools that are renting or leasing space, it is their responsibility to inspect for ACM and implement a management plan, not the building owners.

 How do schools in Minnesota comply with AHERA?